prolic/HumusAmqp/docs/articles/guides.rst

 This guide covers:

--  How to connect to RabbitMQ with HumusAmqpModule
+-  How to connect to RabbitMQ with HumusAmqp
 -  How to use connection URI to connect to RabbitMQ (also: in PaaS environments such as Heroku and CloudFoundry)
 -  How to open a channel